imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 users.

-## 6.6 `IMAPSN_config/person-groups.json`
+## 6.6 `/person-groups.json`

-A message in the `IMAPSN` folder with the subject "person-groups.json".
+A message in the `IMAPSN` folder with the subject "/person-groups.json".
 The `application/json` attachment of this message will contain a JSON object mapping each `group-name` property to an array of person references which contain the properties `id`, `dislayName`, and `email`.
 The `email` property is a string containing the email address.
-The `id` strings correspond to `person` objects found in `IMAPSN_contacts`.
+The `id` strings correspond to `person` objects found in `/contacts` messages.

-## 6.7 `IMAPSN_config/person-status-map.json`
+## 6.7 `/person-status-map.json`

-A message in the IMAPSN folder with the subject "person-status-map.json".
+A message in the IMAPSN folder with the subject "/person-status-map.json".
 The `application/json` attachment of this message will contain a JSON object mapping each person `id` to a status object with the folowing
 properties: